oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

  4) Specification is data that can be serialized
  5) Specification has a fixed structure designed for extensibility

-A JADN information model is a set of type definitions.
+A JADN information model is a set of type definitions, where each definition is either a primitive, compound, or union type.
 Each field in a compound type may be associated with another model-defined type, and the set of associations between types forms a directed graph.
-Each association is either a container or a reference, and the direction of each edge is toward the contained or referenced type.
+Each association is either a collection or a reference, and the direction of each edge is toward the values that are contained or referenced.

-The container edges of an information model must be acyclic in order to ensure that:
+The edges of an information model must be acyclic in order to ensure that:
 1) every model has one or more roots,
 2) every path from a root to any leaf has finite length, and equivalently
 3) every instance has finite nesting depth.

-There is no restriction on reference edges, so any container cycles in a model can be broken by converting one or more containers to references.
+There is no restriction on reference edges, so any cycles among colleciton type in a model can be broken by converting one or more collections to references.

 From UML JADN takes the concept of modeling information/data using Simple Classifiers (see [[UML](#uml)], 10.2 Datatypes) as